chanchal-panpaliya/fun_with_triangles_Mark12/README.md

 Triangle
-Built using : ReactJs , Material UI , Material - Icon , etc .
+Built using : ReactJs .

 This application's main objective is to help young students get familiar with the concept of triangles as well as provide them a way of testing the knowledge on the same.It is a collection of 4 mini applications: